-How to Standardize Your Projects on SharePoint: Project Issue Management
+How to Standardize Project Issue Management on SharePoint [+ Template]

 If you have worked through the previous steps in this series, your project processes are becoming more standardized.
 Not only are the project statement, project documentation, and project tasks in place in your SharePoint project site – your team knows how to use these elements to get work done.